omekina/backlight-setter/README.md

-# Intel backlight setter
+# Backlight setter
-A simple service to change the brightness on intel backlight laptops.
-Or if you have other backlight manufacturer - you can change the file paths.
+A simple service to change the brightness of the backlight on laptops (defaults to intel backlight, but can be changed in `main.rs`).

 The service creates a named pipe at `/run/brightness` (can be changed in `main.rs`).